LeonHellqvist/LeonHellqvist/README.md

 ### About Me
 - I'm a student from Sweden 🇸🇪

-- I'm fluent in both English and Swedish, and currently learning a little bit of Spanish
+- I'm fluent in both English and Swedish

-- I'm currently running Arch with Gnome and a MacBook Air M1
+- I'm currently running Fedora 39 with Gnome and a MacBook Air M1 with Fedora Asahi

 - Contact me on Discord: NisseV2#6585